I Want to Live Like Costco People

 Key Takeaways

-• Costco is the third-largest retailer globally; roughly 30% of American adults hold membership cards.
+• Costco is the third-largest retailer globally; roughly 30% of American adults hold membership cards, with density especially high in the Pacific Northwest.

 Hacker News Comment Review